-At the law firm of Sabuco, Beck, Hansen, Massino & Pollack, P.C., our Joliet child custody lawyers routinely help clients through child custody disputes.
+At the law firm of Sabuco Beck, P.C., our Joliet child custody lawyers routinely help clients through child custody disputes.
 Unfortunately, child custody disputes are never easy—for either the parents or the children—and can drag on for months at a time.
 Our goal, as your family law attorney, is to facilitate the dispute as much as we can and to negotiate an arrangement that will benefit both you and your child.

 If you find yourself in the middle of a custody dispute, it is because you and your ex cannot agree on how much time each parent gets to spend with the child.
 Typically, the court will request that you and your former spouse sit through a mediation session and try to come to an agreement there.
 If an agreement still cannot be reached in mediation, the case will go to the judge, who will review the mediator’s notes and listen to both your and your former spouse’s reasoning for why you should get more rights.
 While the judge will listen to what you have to say, the decision ultimately comes down to the child’s best interests.

 A judge makes all final decisions regarding child custody based off of what is in the child’s best interests.
 Factors that the judge will take into consideration include:

 The main goal is to ensure that the child’s needs are met.